Level3-REST/site/doc/patterns/tree.md

 The Tree resource presents either the [Info](../profiles/info.md) or [Nexus](../profiles/nexus.md) profile.

-If the Tree resource presents the [Nexus](../profiles/nexus.md) profile then it can be deleted with a `DELETE` operation.
-The nodes in the tree will be deleted as well.
-For instance, if the tree represents a file system, then deleting the Tree resource also deletes the file and directory resources because the individual files have no context to exist outside of their directory.
+If the Tree resource presents the [Nexus](../profiles/nexus.md) profile, then it can be deleted with a `DELETE` operation.
+The node resources in the tree are also deleted.
+For instance, if the tree represents a file system, then deleting the Tree resource also deletes the child file and directory resources because the individual files have no context to exist outside of their directory.

 The Tree resource shares the [`child`](#child) relationship with Node resource.